levindenooij/Pocket-Computer-PC-Tools/README.md

 - bin: the tokenized programs
 - wav: the wav file generated or recorded.

+Known issues:
+x is sometimes duplicated as the letter x and the multiply sign look similar but do have a different binary value in the look up tables.

 Enjoy!

 Next probably a TI-74 on the bench